ih64/XRB-phot/README.md

 This repository contains code for the prototype X-Ray Binary Photometry Pipeline.
 Currently the pipeline can reduce optical data, but you might follow along and write a similar program to do the IR data.

-An exhaustive discussion on how to use the code that is written, along with examples is avaliable in this repositories wiki.
+An exhaustive discussion on how to use the code that is written, along with examples on how to use it, is avaliable in this repositories wiki.
 Check it out by clicking the little tab on the right with the book icon on it!

 # Dependencies